 The Gain Node is a simple Node that changes the gain level (volume) of an audio signal.
-In technical terms, it simply multiplies each sample in the source audio signal (or control signal), increasing the signal’s amplitude.
+In technical terms, it simply multiplies each sample in the source audio signal (or control signal), increasing or decreasing the signal’s amplitude.

 This is one of the simplest effects in audio signal processing.